mbarrben/android-stickyheaderswipelistview/README.md

 - com.nineoldandroids

 SwipeListView expect that you include one the google android [compatibility libraries](http://developer.android.com/intl/es/tools/extras/support-library.html) in order to use Loaders in versions that do not support them natively.
-Depends on your requirements you may choose to include one of the following...
+Depending on your requirements you may choose to include one of the following...

 - com.google.android :
     - support-v4 (Available in Maven Central)

 # XML Usage

-If you decide to use SwipeListView as a view, you can define it in your xml layouts like this:
+If you decide to use SwipeListView as a view, you can define it in your xml layout like this:

 ```xml
     <com.fortysevendeg.android.swipelistview.SwipeListView